 Last Tuesday Senator Barbara Boxer came by the Santa Clara campus and presented Sun with her “Conservation Champion Award”.
 This was an exciting day for us – we always appreciate recognition for the hard work we’ve been doing.
 We know we’ve got a long way to go, but its great to get some pats on the back along the way!

-Jonathan and I were both fulfilling commitments outside of CA that day, but Greg Papadapolous and Subodh Bapat represented Sun and our eco team with flying colors (that's Greg in the picture accepting the award from the Senator).
+Jonathan and I were both fulfilling commitments outside of CA that day, but Greg Papadapolous and Subodh Bapat represented Sun and our eco team with flying colors.

 One of the reasons that I think this visit was important is that it was another step in the dialogue between business and government on energy.
 I think everyone’s pretty much accepted at this point that neither the government nor business can address our energy and climate challenges alone, and in fact we need both to be on their best game.